RyanJarv/EC2FakeImds/README.md

 All this would of course would be unacceptable in any real application.. just opening up your real IMDS to the world (or vpc in our case), but in reality an attacker isn't really going to care about that kind of thing.
 It's not really their data they are losing (or maybe it is now.. lol).

-Right now the [user data](https://github.com/RyanJarv/EC2FakeImds/blob/main/files/imds/latest/user-data) just uses the hardcoded keys, but if the instance had the right permissions we need here we could potentially just omit the creds there.
-The victim instance should be using the fake IMDS's instance profile at this point in the boot process (should, but haven't tested this).
+The [user data](https://github.com/RyanJarv/EC2FakeImds/blob/main/files/imds/latest/user-data) script actually just uses fake IMDS's instance profile (cred requests are proxied to the real IMDS in our nginx config).

 We also do some interesting stuff with iptables in the fake IMDS [startup script](https://github.com/RyanJarv/EC2FakeImds/blob/scripts/nginx-imds.conf) in order to get routing to work here.
 We serve traffic sent to us intended to 169.254.169.254 (remember we're behaving as the next hop in the routing table) by listening on 169.254.168.254 (third octect 168 vs 169), while still being able to use the nodes real IMDS like normal.
 This is essential for mocking out the parts of the IMDS service we don't care about.